KiumiTech/.github/profile/README.md

 🙋‍♀️ Kiumi is a team focus on Software development, DevOps, and Artificial Intelligence.

+For now and the foreseeable future, the team may well be a one-man band :).
 <!--

 **Here are some ideas to get you started:**